 Seriously, do they believe their own, second-rate corporate rhetoric?

-I am asking this earnestly, because I really can’t tell if he’s duping himself, or just trying to dupe the rest of us, when Aaron Million, the project’s relentless advocate, says that “at the end of the day, this is a renewable energy project.”
+I am asking this earnestly because I really can’t tell if he’s duping himself, or just trying to dupe the rest of us, when Aaron Million, the project’s relentless advocate, says that “at the end of the day, this is a renewable energy project.”

 There’s no way to take more water from the Green without deeply impacting watershed ecology, and especially the 4 species of endangered fish that find refuge in the river.
 “The river system is so overtaxed and these fish so overstressed, any more removal of water would jeopardize the existence of these four fish,” Michael Saul of the Center for Biological Diversity told the Tribune.
 It’s quite clear that this zombie project would be hugely, negatively impactful to our planet and the creatures that live on it.

 But there it is, chugging along.
 The company behind the project, Water Horse Resources, continues to release its ‘forward thinking’ statements, replete with buzzwords and corporate platitudes.
 Their leadership page looks like it belongs in the ‘All Male Panel’ blog.
-They’re partners are all energy and construction companies, other wolves in sheep’s clothing trying to take a bite out this earth in the name of ‘renewables’.
+Their partners are all energy and construction companies, other wolves in sheep’s clothing trying to take a bite out of this earth in the name of ‘renewables’.